M-Muiz/M-Muiz/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/muhammad-muiz-siddiqui-302287273/**

-- 📄 Know about my experiences (6 months experience of ForntEnd Developer in SMIT(Saylani Mass It Training).
+- 📄 Know about my experiences (6 months experience of FullStack Developer in SMIT(Saylani Mass It Training).

 - ⚡ Fun fact **I think I am little bit funny😁**